 You can also find wicked wearables at Bluebird and Grow Kid Grow.
 Both fabulous resale stores have a tempting selection of Halloween costumes well before the holiday arrives.
 If you’re looking for bargain goodies closer to your home check out this list of the best resale shops for kids all over LA.

 And if you’re into being totally green, why not trade last year’s cool costume for another one?

-Saturday October 12th, 2013 is National Costume Swap Day.
+Saturday October 11th, 2014 is National Costume Swap Day.
 If you have outgrown costumes on your hands, (or they’re taking up space in your closet), this is the perfect opportunity to be out with the old and in with the new-to-you!
 Many resale shops host a swap on this day (or sometimes another day) so check your local favorite shop to see if they will take part in one – or host one with friends yourself!

 We wish you a howling good time on Halloween!
 Let us know if there are any cool costume shops we missed.